outdreamer/build-a-cure/docs/ml/python_study_guide.md

 python study guide

 - questions
-	- what are some AML typologies
+	- AML typologies
-	- what is db normalization
+	- db normalization
 	- python OOP
-	- whats the difference between python and java
 	- how to use python given limited memory
-	- whats the difference between an interface and an abstraction
-	- describe recursion
 	- heap memory
 	- garbage collection
+	- detect a memory leak
+	- whats the difference between python and java
+	- whats the difference between an interface and an abstraction
 	- what is the difference between a stack and a queue
+	- describe recursion
 	- Usage of circuit breaker in microservices
 	- SOLID concepts
-	- Priority Queues
-	- detect a memory leak
-	- File based system design
 	- how to optimize sql queries
+	- thread-safe
+	- mutable structures are passed by reference, immutable structures are passed by value
+	- python is dynamically typed
+	- python compiles code to bytecode which is then executed by the python virtual machine and interpreted at runtime
+	- encapsulation
+	- polymorphism
+	- __init__.py (for shared functions and variables across the package)

 - libraries/tools
 	- black for formatting
 	- pylint/flake8 for PEP compliance